Capture cart events

 When to send a cart event

-Anytime the content of a cart is modified by a user, the interface must log a cart event, together with the product information payload.
-Cart content modifications may include the addition or removal of products, or changes in quantity of existing products in the cart.
-Depending on your site’s design, cart events can be triggered from different pages, such as:
+Any time the content of a cart is modified by a user, the interface must log a cart modification event, together with the product information payload.
+Cart content modifications may include adding products, removing products, or changing the quantity of existing products in the cart.
+Depending on your site’s design, cart modification events can be triggered from different places, such as:

 Warning

-You must send an additional click event if the cart is directly modified from the search results page, listings page or recommendations component.
+cart modification events don’t count towards attribution.
+You must send an additional click event if the cart is modified directly from a search results page, PLP, or recommendation slot.

 Capture a cart modification event using Coveo UA library commands